Home » Calculating Lost Wages

 Healthcare, 401k, and benefits

 During time away from work, the plaintiff may miss contributions to a 401k or similar retirement plan.
-They may also lose their healthcare offering from their employer as a result of losing time at work.
+They may also lose their healthcare offering from their employer due to losing time at work.
 The plaintiff may have out-of-pocket medical expenses or out-of-pocket health insurance premiums.
-These factors need to be included in the final calculations of lost wages.
+An expert forensic must factor these contributions in the final calculations of lost wages.

 Mike’s employer matches his 15% 401k contribution.
 Therefore, his lawyer includes the employer’s contribution into his settlement demands.